 Brendan O'Connor speaks to Eilish O'Carroll about her role in hit sitcom Mrs Brown's Boys, and Peter O'Meara talks about the upcoming drama Charlie.
-Former athlete Derval O'Rourke talks about his life since athletics and pyschotherapist Michael Murphy discusses how to cope with Christmas.
+Former athlete Derval O'Rourke talks about her life since athletics and pyschotherapist Michael Murphy discusses how to cope with Christmas.
 Plus, Cork musician John Spillane provides the music, performing his single The English Market.

 Coming up on the show this week, Sile Seoige's will be in to sing her charity Christmas single "Maybe this Christmas" and she will be joined for an amazing, unmissable performance from a huge selection of Irish celebrities from Brian Kennedy to Shane Byrne.
 Shane Ross will be in to discuss his plans for his future in politics and what he thinks needs to be changed in Ireland.
 Model and celebrity, Daisy Lowe, will be in to talk about body image in the world of fashion and she will also be doing a cooking demonstration.
 Caroline Morahan will be telling us about life in LA after she left home to pursue her love of acting in the States and about her new play in the Abbey Theatre "She Stoops to Conquer".